sabrinavzb/Bellabeat/README.md

 Data was visually represented through graphs and charts made in R Studio to help better understand the results of the analysis.
 These visualizations were created to be easy to understand for a wide audience.
 A presentation was also made to clearly communicate the key findings from the data analysis and share the insights with others https://prezi.com/p/gsvrefecjyxq/?present=1.

 ### **ACT**
 A strategy, important findings, and future steps were added to the presentation.
-This made the presentation complete by showing not only the results of the data analysis but also what should be done next.
-The most important insights were carefully chosen to be included in the key takeaways section, which helps guide future decisions and drive progress.
+This not only showcased the results of the data analysis but also provided a roadmap for what to do next.